-In the final stage of T6, an extensive formability study continued for all parts in FSV BIW, using one step and incremental formability methods.
-This process made most of parts highly formable with little to now challenges for manufacturing.
-In particular, special attention was given to the front longitudinal rail, because of its non-uniform and convoluted geometry.
-To address this challenge, WorldAutoSteel and ETA initiated and developed a forming process based on optimization technology, which enables manufacturers to make parts formable (remove large strain, wrinkling, cracking and thinning) with minimum engineering effort, while one use AHSS with very thin gauges [19]
+In the final stage of T6 design extensive formability study continued for all parts in FSV BIW, using one step and incremental formability method.
+This process brought most of parts to highly formable with no or minimum challenges for manufacturing.
+In particular special attention was given to the front longitudinal rail, because of its non-uniform and convoluted geometry.
+To address this challenge WorldAutoSteel and ETA initiated and developed a forming process based on optimization technology that enable manufacturers to make parts formable (remove large strain, wrinkling, cracking and thinning) with minimum engineering effort while one use AHSS with very thin gauges [19]

-An Integrated Incremental 3B (Bead, Blank Geometry and Binder Pressure) Forming and Crash Optimization approach balances forming parameters such as draw Bead force and geometry, Blank shape and size and Binder pressure.
-Then, gauge optimization was performed on the product itself to create the lightest, most structurally and cost efficient design possible, that also met the vehicle performance targets.
-It achieved this by optimizing the component design for formability, while simultaneously validating vehicle crash performance [19].
+Integrated Incremental 3B (Bead, Blank Geometry and Binder Pressure) Forming and Crash Optimization approach balances forming parameters such as draw Bead force and geometry, Blank shape and size and Binder pressure and then perform gauge optimization of the product itself to create the lightest, most structurally and cost efficiency design possible that meets the vehicle performance targets.
+It achieves this by optimizing the component design for formability while simultaneously validating it's in vehicle crash performance [19].